yodrew/yodrew.github.io/_pages/other/aphorisms.md

 _My daughter will teach you our ways.
 Learn well, Jake Sully.
 Then we will see if your insanity can be cured._
  --Mo'At the shamaness in _Avatar_

+_There’s always a purpose in nonsense.
+Don’t bother to examine a folly--ask yourself only what it accomplishes._
+ --Ellsworth Monkton Toohey in _The Fountainhead_

 _You're free to change your course, but so long as you follow it, you're not free to escape its logic._
- --"John Galt" in _Atlas Shrugged_ by Ayn Rand
+ --John Galt in _Atlas Shrugged_
+ --by Ayn Rand